Air separation: Rocketry

+Medical

+Pure oxygen is delivered to large hospitals for use with patients.

 Steel

-In steelmaking oxygen is required for the basic oxygen steelmaking.
-Today, modern basic oxygen steelmaking uses almost two tons of oxygen per ton of steel.
+In steelmaking, oxygen is required for the basic oxygen steelmaking process.
+Modern basic oxygen steelmaking uses almost two tons of oxygen per ton of steel.

 Ammonia

 Nitrogen used in the Haber process to make ammonia.

 Coal gas

 Large amounts of oxygen are required for coal gasification projects; cryogenic plants producing 3000 tons/day are found in some projects.

-Inert gas

-Inerting with nitrogen storage tanks of ships and tanks for petroleum products, or for protecting edible oil products from oxidation.